-The high schools use the ABE program-this program has modules that students progress through based on misbehavior.
-The program is used for students assigned to the district's alternative behavior program as well.
+All schools use BASE, an evidence-based Social Emotional Learning platform.
+This program meets the standards and core competencies of MTSS (Multi-Tiered System of Supports), PBIS (Positive Behavioral Intervention and Supports), and CASEL (the Collaborative for Academic, Social, and Emotional Learning).
 Each school has an in-school intervention program (ISI) where students are assigned for minor discipline problems.
 In addition, each school utilizes a classroom pre-referral form to communicate behavioral concerns with students and parents as a preventative measure prior to ISI assignment.